Hog-CERN/Hog/docs/01-Getting-Started/03-convert-project.md

 ```

 Check that all your IPs are copied over in the IP folder.
-You can also check that the files are correctly picked up by  regenarating the Hog project.
+You can also check that the files are correctly picked up by  regenerating the Hog project.
 If you are satisfied with the changes commit all the files.

 ```bash